 Find Nursing & Medical jobs | Zoek UK

-We currently have 30565 Nursing & Medical Jobs in the UK
+We found 39,707 Nursing & Medical Jobs in the UK

 The UK nursing and medical industry is one of the largest employers and most influential industries in the world.
 In particular, the NHS is the country’s largest nursing and medical employer, with over 1.5 million people, including more than 300,000 nurses covering more than 350 different nursing and medical jobs.
 In addition, there are currently over 5,000 life science companies in the UK, whilst the world’s top 20 pharmaceutical companies all have operations here.

 With such a large variety of nursing and medical jobs available, what you will be expected to do daily will of course depend on the position you take.
 Working in nursing and medical covers everything from laboratory technician to nurse, as well as a range of settings, including care homes, hospitals, pharmaceutical laboratories and people’s homes.
 Whilst different in terms of tasks, many nursing and medical jobs will likely feature long hours and the possible need to work shifts and unsociable hours.

 As you can imagine for such an important industry, qualifications are very important and required by many nursing and medical employers.
 For many nursing and medical jobs, including nursing, medicine and midwifery you will need a relevant degree as well as being registered with a professional body.

 For some nursing and medical jobs, on-the-job training is provided, particularly for low-level entry positions such as those in pharmaceutical manufacturing.
 In addition to qualifications, certain personality traits are also highly desirable by nursing and medical employers, including empathy, staying calm and working well under pressure, attention to detail and good communication skills, particularly in face-to-face situations.